vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 Chest x-rays can be difficult for humans to read.
 One study (TBX11k paper) found that radiologists have a 68.7% accuracy when diagnosing TB on chest x-rays.
 Using that number for context, the model’s test results look very good.
 The good performance on the child pneumonia data is surprising because the training data didn’t include a large number of child x-rays.

-These results indicate that this opacity detection app could be a helpful diagnosis support tool for lung diseases like TB and Pneumonia.
+These results show that this opacity detection app could be helpful when diagnosing lung diseases like TB and Pneumonia.
 The next step would be for radiologists to test the app.

 Questions that need to be answered: